 Clinical guidelines provide limited support for intravascular ultrasound in hemodialysis access evaluation.
 The National Kidney Foundation Kidney Disease Outcomes Quality Initiative (2006) acknowledges intravascular ultrasound's potential to detect abnormalities in fistulae not visible with angiography but does not recommend its routine use due to cost concerns, suggesting it may serve as an adjunct in evaluating access intervention efficacy.
-The American College of Radiology (2022a) does not specifically address intravascular ultrasound but outlines contraindications to endovascular techniques for thrombosed or dysfunctional dialysis access that would apply to intravascular ultrasound procedures, including active infection at the vascular access site as an absolute contraindication and severe hyperkalemia, acidosis, right-to-left shunt, and severe cardiopulmonary disease as relative contraindications.
+The American College of Radiology (2022a) does not specifically address intravascular ultrasound but outlines contraindications to endovascular techniques for thrombosed or dysfunctional dialysis access that would apply to intravascular ultrasound procedures, including active infection at the vascular access site as an absolute contraindications.
 The American College of Cardiology Foundation (Gornik, 2013) rated duplex ultrasound as appropriate for most clinical scenarios related to hemodialysis access dysfunction but did not address intravascular ultrasound's relative performance.